ZeaInc/zea-tree-view/README.md

   displayed under a given node.
 This can help clarify the results of various precision settings used in the production of ZCAD files.

+### Keyboard navigation

+You can use the arrow keys to navigate the tree view, like this:

+- Up: select the previous item.
+- Down: select the next item.
+- Right: expand the current item.
+- Left: collapse the current item.

 ### Search

+The image below demonstrates the results obtained after searching for the keyword "resistor".

 ![search](./screenshots/search.png)

-Press the Esc key to clear the search highlights.
+You can press the Esc key to clear the search results.

 ### Multiple columns (coming soon)